+Principal Risk Description

+Operational risk

-Principal Risk Description Operational risk Operational risk is the risk of loss from inadequate or failed internal processes, people and systems or from external events.
-This includes risks around cyber and information security, provision of external and internal services, financial crimes, financial reporting risk, fraud, IT systems, security and sourcing.
+Operational risk is the risk of loss from inadequate or failed internal processes, people and systems or from external events.
+This includes risks around cyber and physical security, IT systems, data and privacy, internal and external suppliers, people, business continuity, payments and transaction execution, financial reporting (incl. tax), health and safety and premises, and change execution.
 Operational risk is managed through an operational risk framework, including a Risk and Control Self-Assessment (RCSA) process, and operational risk policies.

 The Company maintains a formal approach to operational risk event escalation, whereby material events are identified, captured and escalated.
 Root causes of events are determined, and action plans put in place to ensure an optimum level of control to keep customers and the business safe, reduce costs, and improve efficiency.

+Data risk

-Data risk Data risk is defined as the risk of failing to effectively govern, manage and control data (including data processed by third party suppliers), leading to unethical decisions, poor customer outcomes, loss of value and mistrust.
+Data risk is defined as the risk of failing to effectively govern, manage and control data (including data processed by third party suppliers), leading to unethical decisions, poor customer outcomes, loss of value and mistrust.
 It is present in all aspects of the business where data is processed, both within the company and by third parties.
 This risk is measured through a series of quantitative and qualitative indicators, covering data governance, data management, records management, data privacy and ethics.
 Data risks and controls are monitored and governed in line with an embedded risk management framework, which involves identification, measurement, management, monitoring and reporting.

+Climate risk

-Climate risk Climate risk is defined as the risk that the Company experiences losses and/or reputational damage, either from the impacts of climate change and the transition to net zero, or as a result of the Company's responses to tackling climate change.
-The Company considers the impact of climate risk as a risk driver on other risks types, such as credit risk, market risk, and operational risk.
-Climate risk is mitigated via the application of the Climate Risk Policy, and actions taken to address other risk types.
+Climate risk is defined as the risk that the Company experiences losses and/or reputational damage, either from the impacts of climate change and the transition to net zero ('inbound risk'), or as a result of the Company's response to tackling climate change ('outbound risk').
+As a cross-cutting risk, Scottish Widow Group (of which the Company is a subsidiary) has integrated climate risk as a principal risk within its Enterprise Risk Management Framework (ERMF) which articulates how we manage climate risk through our policies and procedures.

-During the ordinary course of business the Company is also subject to complaints and threatened or actual legal proceedings (including class or group action claims) brought by or on behalf of current or former employees, customers or other third parties, as well as legal and regulatory reviews, challenges, investigations and enforcement actions, both in the UK and overseas.
+During the ordinary course of business the Company is also subject to complaints and actual legal proceedings (including class or group action claims) brought by or on behalf of current or former employees, customers or other third parties, as well as legal and regulatory reviews, challenges, investigations and enforcement actions, both in the UK and overseas.